The Fractional Porous Medium Equation on the hyperbolic space: Semigroup theory in Banach and Hilbert spaces: existence, uniqueness, contractivity and comparison.

 \subsection{Nonlinear Semigroup in $L^1(\hn)$.
 Mild VS Weak Dual Solutions.}

 The basic theory in $L^1(\hn)$ developed by Benilan-Crandall-Pazy-Pierre \cite{BCr,BCPbook,CP} applies to our setting.
 Indeed, our aim is to solve an equation of the form $\partial_t u=-\mathcal{L}\varphi(u)$, where the operator $\mathcal{L}: {\rm dom}(\mathcal{L})\subset L^1(\hn)\to L^1(\hn)$ is a densely defined linear m-accretive (see also Remark \ref{Lp-stab-WDS}) operator of sub-Markovian type, and the nonlinearity $\varphi(r)=r^m$ satisfies suitable ``monotonicity conditions'' that we omit here, since the nonlinearity $\varphi(r)=r^m$ with $m>1$ is the prototype example and obviously fulfills the conditions.
 Indeed, this theory allows to prove existence and uniqueness for a larger class of nonlinearities and operators, but we prefer to stick to the simplest nontrivial example, in order to focus on the main ideas.
 In the present case, the operator is $\mathcal{L}=(-\Delta_{\hn})^s$ and the nonlinearity $\varphi(r)=r^m$, and both clearly satisfy the assumptions required for Theorem 3 and 4 of \cite{CP} to hold.
 The same assumptions imply that the semigroup is indeed $T$-contractive, or order preserving, cf. Chapter 19.4 of \cite{BCPbook}.
-We summarize the above mentioned results in the following \begin{thm}[Nonlinear Semigroup in $L^1(\hn)$, \cite{BCr,BCPbook,CP}] Let $u_0,v_0\in L^1(\hn)$.
-Then there exist unique mild solutions $u,v\in C^0([0,\infty)\,:\, L^1(\hn))$ to Problem \ref{NFDE}, such that
+We summarize the above mentioned results in the following \normalcolor